Skip to main contentSkip to footer

 Teaching

-Lisa has been Year 5 lead for Psychiatry at BSMS since 2013.
+Lisa is Year 5 lead for Psychiatry at BSMS.
 She offers IRP projects most years and has run SSCs.
 She lectures regularly to undergraduates, postgraduates and allied health professionals on all aspects of psychiatry and sustainable psychiatry.
-She is trained faculty in simulation and in 2015/ 2016 she co-devised and co-delivered the successful Managing Risk in Mental Health (MaRiMeh) simulation programme for KSS health professionals.
+She is a personal tutor at BSMS.

 Selected publications